ge-high-assurance/RACK/README.md

 ## Getting Started with RACK

-RACK is available either as a virtual machine image or a Linux container, and is supported on Linux, Windows, and MacOS systems.
+RACK is available as both a Linux container and a virtual machine, and is supported on Linux, Windows, and MacOS systems.
 To learn more and get detailed instructions on how to get started, see our [Installation Instructions](https://github.com/ge-high-assurance/RACK/wiki/Home#installation-instructions).

 ---
 Copyright (c) 2021, General Electric Company, Galois, Inc.